 Openpath's reader communicates via RS-485 directly to its control panel.
 It also supports other standards like Wiegand, meaning that it has solid performance and specs.
 Openpath is designed to be used both with its own proprietary software as well as other integrations.
 Comparing that to Kisi's Reader Pro, however, its fully online firmware allows real time over the air (OTA) updates, giving it a competitive edge against Openpath.
 Beyond that, all data coming from any of Kisi's readers will run through your firewall so you can have absolute control should any anomalies appear, such as in the event of an alarm or an emergency.
 Because of this, Kisi works well for both large and small spaces and allows for easier integration.
 Check out Kisi's reader here.

-As of October 2018, Openpath's Android app had about 500 downloads and featured a rating of 3.7 out of 5 stars.
+As of October 2019, Openpath's Android app had about 5000 downloads and featured a rating of 3.7 out of 5 stars.
 It has standard functionality and a basic home screen that allows easy use.
-Kisi's Android app had over 10,000 installs and an average rating of 4.2 stars, outpacing Openpath in both categories.
+Kisi's Android app had over 50,000 installs and an average rating of 4.6 stars, outpacing Openpath in both categories.
 Boasting a sleek design, Kisi also makes use a breeze.
-Both apps are built natively, which means that all possibilities the respective hardware allows are leveraged.
+Both are native apps, which means that all the possibilities the respective hardware allows are leveraged.

-Choosing an access control system can be incredibly hard, especially in a market that features such dynamic brands and manufacturers.
-The modern office requires access control that is as effective as it is stylish, and both Openpath and Kisi could fit that description.
-However, based on important facts and figures, Kisi appears to be a more dynamic and popular choice for today’s facilities, so consider Kisi for your next installation.
+Choosing an access control system can be a lengthy process, especially in a market that features such dynamic brands and manufacturers.
+The modern office requires access control that is both effective and flexible, and both Openpath and Kisi fit that description.

 Kisi's Cloud Based Physical Access Control System operates purely in the cloud, making it easy to set up and highly scalable as you expand.